syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **NegativeSegmentBrush**

-The appearance of the negative segment can be changed by using the [`NegativeSegmentBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~NegativeSegmentBrush.html) property of series.
-The following code illustrates how to change the appearance of the negative segment.
+The appearance of the negative segment can be changed using the [`NegativeSegmentBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~NegativeSegmentBrush.html) property of series.
+The following code demonstrates how to change the appearance of the negative segment.

 {% tabs %}